If you’ve been involved in the health and wellness world lately, you’ve likely heard of the keto diet.

 Although developing the keto rash is rare, you can prevent it by taking the following precautions when starting the keto diet:

 - Supplement with a multivitamin/mineral initially.
-A once-a-day multivitamin or multimineral can help reduce the likelihood of nutrient deficiencies as you start the keto diet.
+A once-a-day multivitamin or multimineral can help you reduce the likelihood of nutrient deficiencies as you start the keto diet.
 Check out what nutritionists say your multivitamin should contain.

 - Consult with a doctor.
 If you’re concerned about any of the side effects of the keto diet, including the keto rash, visit your doctor for more information.
 They may refer you to a dietitian who can help you transition to the keto diet safely.